Brian Henderson (racing driver): Stock cars

 In the 2016 NASCAR K&N Pro Series East season, Henderson signed on to drive two events for Precision Performance Motorsports.
-Henderson, at the time, was also a development driver for the team. and scored a Top-10 in his debut at Virginia International Raceway, finishing ninth after being spun in the middle of the race.
+Henderson, at the time, was also a development driver for the team. and scored a top-ten in his debut at Virginia International Raceway, finishing ninth after being spun in the middle of the race.
 He also competed at New Hampshire Motor Speedway, marking the largest oval track that he had raced on.

 In 2017, Henderson made his Xfinity debut at Watkins Glen, driving the No. 90 car for Brandonbilt Motorsports.
 He started 34th and finished 33rd after struggling early in the race and making contact with Blake Koch.

-A year later, he once again returned to Watkins Glen.
+A year later, Henderson once again returned to Watkins Glen.
 He partnered with Friends of Jaclyn Foundation for two races: Watkins Glen for Brandonbilt Motorsports No. 90 and Road America for Brandonbilt using No. 38 owner points from RSS Racing to make the field.